Trouble in labour starts but no medical help comes. Because no-one can get there. How can they without transport. Not by walking.

 Most threats to mothers-to-be are generally very easy to deal with and can be addressed by simple physical intervention – provided that the mothers can be reached by medical staff or referred quickly to hospital if necessary.

 The Gambia’s transport system delivers health care to the entire country, from villages and towns to hospitals and clinics.
 It enables nurses to carry out routine pre-natal examinations of pregnant women, whose chances of survival are now much closer to the European or US levels.
 And it enables children to be immunised against dangerous diseases.

 Replicating the Gambia model

 The Gambia is the only country in Africa to have a transport system that delivers health care to the entire country, but Riders for Health and the Gambian Ministry of Health have shown it can be done.
 And it should be done, much more widely.
 For more than 25 years Riders has focused on the single, simple aim of creating systems for managing transport where there is no automatic, commercial system, such as a network of dealerships.
 It works so well in the Gambia and we know it would work well anywhere.
 And when it does, it will make the world safer for women and their children in those otherwise inaccessible places.

-Two Wheels for Life supports Riders For Health’s lifesaving work.
-Riders For Health is working with Ministries of Health in Lesotho, Liberia, Malawi, Kenya, Nigeria, The Gambia and Zimbabwe to bring healthcare to rural communities in Africa.
+Two Wheels for Life supports Riders For Health’s lifesaving work working with Ministries of Health in Lesotho, Malawi, Nigeria and The Gambia to bring healthcare to rural communities.